What does ADHD in adults look like?

 Forgetful or Frequently Misplace Items

 This ties into the distraction and disorganization symptoms.
-You may often lose things because you are less present in your environment and give less attention to where your items are.
+You may often lose things because you are less present in your environment and pay less attention to where you have placed your items.

 Find it difficult to explain yourself succinctly

 You struggle to get to the point of your statement.
 You tell one story to tell another story.

 It could be physically or mentally restless.
 It can be described like you are driven by a motor.
 You feel like you are constantly busy but do not feel like you get anything done.